Code-Maven/wis-python-course-2025-03/README.md

 There is no need to install anything up front.
 We'll do that during the lectures.

+### Videos

+Login to [Moodle](https://feinberg.weizmann.ac.il/) and you should be able to see the video recordings on the right hand side.

 ## Day 1

 ### Plan